alistaircameron/creeps/README.md

 NB. by default, the file created will be named "asmd.csv".
 DO NOT CHANGE THIS!

-2. upload creeps.sty (found in this repository) to your project.
+2. Repeat for the following url: https://raw.githubusercontent.com/alistaircameron/creeps/main/creeps.sty

+NB. by default, the file created will be named "creeps.sty".
+DO NOT CHANGE THIS!

-3. scroll to the place in your .tex file where you put your bibliography.
+3. Load creeps as you would any other package (`\usepackage{creeps}`), then scroll to the place in your .tex file where you put your bibliography.
 In the line above this (or, wherever you want the names of the offenders to be displayed), put the following: `\creeps{path_to_my_bibfile}`

 `\creeps{}` takes two optional arguments, the first is a comma-separated string of .bib entries you wish to exclude from being flagged.
 Set the second to 'false' if you do not want a reminder to update your link to the offenders database if you have not done so in the preceding 100 days.
 Options included, it looks like: `\creeps{mybibfile}[exception1, exception2][false]`